Serverless Security- What are the Security Risks & Best Practices?

 - Encrypt environments variables and sensitive data using encryption helpers

 You should see what’s the best time to deploy an application module that creates a bug-free platform for users.
-Ensure that you deploy modules when users are not engaged with the platform in real-time, and your platform’s experiencing less traffic.
+Deploy modules when users are not actively engaging with the platform, and traffic is minimal.
 To protect applications against attackers, you could restrict the deployment to certain time intervals.

 What should be an ideal deployment practice?